Kf637/Discord-Webhook-Deletion/README.md

 ## How does it work?

 - This script works by interacting with the Discord API.
-It uses the provided Webhook ID and Token to authenticate and identify the webhook to be deleted.
-Once identified, it sends a DELETE request to the Discord API to remove the webhook.
+It uses the webhook URL to send a DELETE request to the Discord API to remove the webhook.
 Importantly, this script can be used by anyone as it does not require a Discord account token.

 ## License